jhnc0513/Learning-projects/README.md

-Creating a simple Flight Tracking program, from the course 100 Days of Code
+Projects from the course 100 Days of Code